Cookies

 The most minimal solution for an HA cluster consists of two hosts and a central storage.

-About ten years after a wave of virtualization swept through and revolutionized office IT, it is now rightly spreading to OT—that is, automation systems .
-The advantages are clear.
-A large number of systems, such as engineering and operator stations, can be run centrally in a server structure as VMsWhat is a VM?A VM (virtual machine) is a software-based computer.
-It allows multiple operating systems to be used simultaneously on a single physical hardware unit and resources to be pooled efficiently. —hardware-independently and cost-effectively.
+About ten years after a wave of virtualization swept through and revolutionized office IT, it is now rightly spreading to the OTWhat is OT?OT (Operational Technology) encompasses hardware and software used to monitor and control devices, processes, and events, as well as to detect changes., i.e., automation systems.
+The advantages are obvious.
+A large number of systems, such as engineering and operator stations, can be centrally managed within a server structure as VMWhat is a VM?A VM (virtual machine) is a software-based computer.
+It allows multiple operating systems to run simultaneously on a single piece of physical hardware and efficiently pool resources. can be executed in a hardware-independent and efficient manner.
 Advantages:

 • Centralized management